Grade 4 Lesson 9

 If you prefer that your students learn pitch letter names, omit this activity and do the note naming instead in the next activity.

-Name the Letter Names for "Cut the Cake"
+Name the pitch letter names for the song "Cut the Cake."

 Optional: Complete the worksheet on the Woodwind Family in "Supporting Resources."